- Automatic Sprinkler System

 - Write the flow rate down.
 Yes—write it down.
 No, you won’t remember.

 - Program your system accordingly.
-I like to water twice a week in the cool part of spring and summer and three days a week in the heat of summer.
+I like to water twice a week in the cool part of spring and summer.
+Then adjust to three days a week in the heat of summer.

 - Adjust as needed according to the WWN.